For your edification, here are some things you may be wondering about travel writing as a profession.

 Q: How do I become a successful travel writer?

 A: If you want the one-line answer – travel places few others have gone, write amazing stories about them, take fantastic photos and pitch all this as a package to dozens of publications every month for a decent sized fee.
-For the detailed answer you’ll have to wait for my book.
-In the meantime, read through my travel writing and pitching posts on this blog.
+For the detailed answer you’ll have to read my book and the travel writing and pitching advice on this blog.

 Q: Why are you so obsessed with pitches?